ricebear-org/ricebear-org.github.io/discord.md

 Currently, the ricebear@Discord guild has the following bots:

 - HarumiBot, based from [Augeo](https://github.com/fuyubear/augeo), a bot using discord.js v14.
 This bot has multiple functions; type `/` to see its commands.

-- Green-bot 2, a music bot which is only accessable to (a) specific Circle(s).

-- EvoBot, a music bot which is only accessable to (a) specific Circle(s).

 For a bot to be eligible to join the server, it must not be MEE6 or a part of [Bot Labs, which is owned by Bluestacks](https://botlabs.gg/).
 Bots that can be self-hostable and/or open source are a plus.
 Send bot requests to a server admin.